telecter/cmd-launcher/README.md

 ```

 > [!IMPORTANT]
-> Launcher is not tested for versions < 1.19.
+> This launcher is not tested for versions < 1.19.
 It may not work, mainly because this launcher does not yet support installing native libraries.

 ### Online Mode
-This launcher supports online mode.
-Without any options, it will automatically attempt to use online mode.
+Without any options, the launcher will automatically attempt to use online mode.
 As part of Microsoft's OAuth2 flow, the default web browser will be opened to complete the authentication.

-If you want to use offline mode, just pass the `-u, --username <username>` flag to set your username and the game will automatically use offline mode.
+If you want to use offline mode, just pass the `-u, --username <username>` flag to set your username and the game will automatically launch in offline mode.

 ### Mod Loaders
 Currently, only Fabric and Quilt are supported.
 Use the `fabric` and `quilt` specifiers to use them.